WHAT IS LENT?

 growth like humility or gracious speech.

-‣ Give away.
+‣ GIVE UP.
 Commit

 to generous giving of your money, time, and energy for the benefit of others.